Pabna University of Science and Technology: Campus

-PUST is located in Rajapur village, about 5 km northeast of central Pabna.
+PUST is located in Rajapur village, Gayeshpur Union, Pabna Sadar Upazila, about 5 km northeast of central Pabna.
 The campus covers 30 acres.
 The Dhaka-Pabna highway passes along the northwest edge of campus and separates it from Pabna Teachers Training College.

 At the center of campus are the Central Library and Information Center, Independence Square, and PUST Central Cafeteria.
 Roughly speaking, administrative offices lie to the north, academic buildings to the south, faculty and female student housing to the east, and male student housing to the west.